-You may meet or work with the homeowner family, who are closely involved in the construction of their future home.
-The relationship between volunteers, Habitat workers and the partner family is just as important as the house they are building together.
+You may meet or work with the homebuyer, who is closely involved in the construction of his/her future home.
+The relationship between volunteers, Habitat workers, and the homebuyer is just as important as the house they are building together.

 Are there age limitations?